Inside creepy abandoned Santa theme park

 As a result, it's often Jones' pictures that pop up on social media.
 They've been shared by high profile figures on Twitter -- including Mexican movie director Guillermo del Toro.

-"I think it's somewhere that not many people have actually know exists and have been in to actually photograph," says Jones.
+"I think it's somewhere that not many people actually know exists and have been in to actually photograph," says Jones.

 Several years later, the unexpected trip still haunts Jones.